 Respected technology analyst firm Gartner offers a deep dive into Gen AI in its series on innovative technology, alongside some tips for getting started that can easily be adapted for many innovative technology implementations.

 - Start inside.
 Before using generative AI to create customer- or other external-facing content, test extensively with internal stakeholders and employee use cases.
 For other innovative solutions, start implementations by understanding how that solution integrates with or potentially disrupts existing infrastructure.
+Careful planning for AI implementation and AI integration is essential to ensure minimal disruption to your current IT systems.
 Some examples:

 - AI and Automation: Start with pilot projects that target specific pain points, such as automating data entry or improving supply chain forecasting.
 These initiatives can provide measurable ROI and insights into scalability.